by Steven J. Cary and Michael E. Toliver

 Cogia hippalus (W. H. Edwards 1882) Acacia Skipper (updated February 23, 2024)

 Description.
 Acacia Skippers resemble other medium size, white-edged Eudamiines in southern New Mexico.
 Distinguish them by larger dorsal forewing white spots, a creamy white hindwing fringe, banded antennal shafts, hindwing shape and ventral hindwing markings.
 Range and Habitat.
 This species occurs from South America to Mexico.
 It barely reaches into the US in southern Arizona, west Texas and southern New Mexico (counties: DA,Ed,Gr,Hi,Lu,Si).
 In New Mexico it is resident in canyons and drainages in Upper Sonoran Zone grasslands and open scrublands, where the larval host grows.
 Life History.
 The only reported larval host for our region is the thorny shrub, Whiteball Acacia (Acacia angustissima; Fabaceae).
 Flight.
 Cogia hippalus has two generations in New Mexico; records span April 17 to September 22, with peak flight from July to August.
 Adults patrol arroyos and canyon bottoms, nectaring and balancing electrolytes at moist earth.
 Comments.
 Here at the northern edge of its range, the Acacia Skipper is seen inconsistently, though it does seem to be getting more predictable in some areas.
-Credit Mike Toliver with the first New Mexico report, in Clanton Draw, Peloncillo Mountains (Hi) on 5 July 1975.
+Credit Mike Toliver with the first New Mexico report, from Clanton Draw, Peloncillo Mountains (Hi) on 5 July 1975.

 Cogia moschus (W. H. Edwards 1882) Yellow-Costa Skipper (updated November 30, 2023)